Theodore B. Sachs: Career

 In the spring of 1915, a new administration came into office in the city of Chicago, which, it was universally admitted at the time, was responsible for Sachs' untimely death.
 He had made the Chicago Municipal Sanitarium an ideal institution, but the Thompson administration refused to reappoint him until practically forced to do so by the people of Chicago.
-Politics finally gained the upper hand, however, and Sachs was forced to resign; but even after his resignation, nefarious politics made life a burden for this brave pioneer who had unselfishly devoted the best years of his life to the welfare of the consumptive poor of the great city of Chicago.
+Politics finally gained the upper hand, however, and Sachs was forced to resign; but even after his resignation, politics made life a burden for this pioneer who had devoted the best years of his life to the welfare of the consumptive poor of the great city of Chicago.

 His achievements as a clinician and specialist in tuberculosis are equal to his attainments as a propagandist and administrator.
 He founded the Robert Koch Society for the Study of Tuberculosis, and read before that body a number of interesting and valuable papers on the various phases of tuberculosis science.
 A few months before his death (February, 1916) he was elected a fellow of the Institute of Medicine in Chicago.
 He also resigned from the Municipal Sanitarium Board.

 He died at the Naperville library.
 The body of Sachs was interred on the grounds of the Naperville Sanatorium, and on the memorial tablet indicating the site, is the following inscription:

 In Memory of DR. THEODORE B. SACHS, whose life was spent in disinterested efforts to relieve the condition of the unfortunate, never indifferent to the distress of others, he labored unselfishly and untiringly in their behalf, and this Sanatorium in which ground he sleeps is a monument to his unusual greatness of heart and singleness of purpose.
 He loved his neighbor as himself and was in truth a good Samaritan.